Crime prevention is important.

 Changing the locks doesn’t cost that much, but it’s an easy way to prevent this problem.

-If you’re looking for even more home safety tips and rules to check out, please see: Home Safety Rules to Follow.
+If you’re looking for even more home safety tips and rules to follow, please see: Home Safety Rules to Follow.

 If you’re looking for advice specific to seniors, you’ll want to check this out: Safety Tips around the Home for the Elderly.